Blog

 The opening line.
 That ever important first impression.
 The way to draw the reader into your story.
 Those previous words were easy to write.
 But the real thing is not.

-Every writer struggles with the first line of his or her novel, because they know that if that first sentence is killer,
+Every writer struggles with the first line of his or her novel, because they know that if that first sentence is killer, the reader will most likely read the second one.

-KEEP READING >>
+FINISH READING >>

 Query Letter and Synopsis